mmul-it/training/Mastering-Versioning/Git-Hooks-Commit-Msg.md

    ```

 4. Create a bash script to detect if the commit message starts with
-   `feat:` or `fix:`.
-Throw an error and prevent from committing if
+   `feat:` or `fix:`, throwing an error and preventing from committing if
    requirements are not met.
-The Git hook to use is `commit-msg`:
+In order to do that we make use of the
+   `commit-msg` Git hook:

    ```console
    $ ERR_MEX='[ERROR] Conventional commits policy is not met!'